EGR-314-Team-307-Spring-2026/Team307.github.io/docs/04-Team-Block-Diagram/Team-Diagram.md

 ![team software](314BD.png)
 *Block Diagram PDF: [Download here](bdpdf.pdf)*

 As a team, we decided that pin 8 would be shared ground so ensure stable connection throughout the communication when adding together all the components.
-Furthermore, shared power is through pin 1, although it is not shown in the diagram as it is optional.
-To make communication easier, the team decided to have pin 3 as the input data from other boards, while making pin 4 the output pin.
+Furthermore, shared power is through pin 1.
+The team decided to have pin 3 as the uart reciever pin or uart transmitter pin deoending on which header it is.

 ## Sequence Diagram of Team Communication